 Step-by-Step Guide to Welding a Perfect Butt Joint

-Alright, gloves on—let’s run it.
-This MIG example scales to others.
+Alright, gloves on.
+This MIG example scales to other processes too.

-1. Prep the Edges: Grind square or bevel to spec.
+- Prep the Edges: Grind square or bevel to spec.
 Clean with acetone.
-Set root gap 1/8″.
+Set root gap to 1/8″.

-4. Strike and Run: Start at tack end, weave slight for V’s.
-Steady travel, 1/2″ puddle.
+- Strike and Run: Start at the tack end, weave slightly for V-grooves.
+Keep a steady travel speed and a 1/2″ puddle.
 Backstep if needed.

-5. Multi-Pass if Thick: Clean slag between, feather starts.
-Last pass hot for tie-in.
+- Multi-Pass if Thick: Clean slag between passes, feather your starts.
+Run the last pass hot for good tie-in.

-6. Cool and Inspect: Air arc defects, grind flush.
-VT for cracks, UT for penetration.
+- Cool and Inspect: Air arc any defects, grind flush.
+Do a visual test (VT) for cracks and ultrasonic testing (UT) for penetration.

-Took me a summer of scrapped plates to nail multi-pass.
-Pro tip: Mirror for root inspection—saves X-rays.
+It took me a summer of scrapped plates to nail multi-pass welding.
+A mirror for root inspection can save you from needing X-rays.

 Common Mistakes in Butt Joint Welding and How to Fix Them